asyaharoyan/inspira/README.md

 The Sign In form allows users to log in by providing their username and password.
 If the credentials are incorrect, a clear error message notifies the user.

-The Sign Up form requires users to input a username, password, confirm their password, and select a profession.
-This emphasizes that the platform is tailored for specific professionals, discouraging random sign-ups.
+The Sign Up form requires users to input a username, password and confirm their password.

 Both forms feature an accompanying image, enhancing the visual appeal.
 On smaller screens, the image is hidden to maintain a clean and responsive design.